sfigg/commercialization-public/design/device-experiences/OEM-system-guard.md

 ---
-title: Windows Defender Application Guard hardware requirements
+title: Windows Defender System Guard hardware requirements
-description: Provides guidance on what an OEM should do to enable Application Guard
+description: Provides guidance on what an OEM should do to enable System Guard
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'